 You see a funny photo, meme, or random bit of information that you need for the moment.
 So, you screenshot it.

 …And then proceed to forget that it exists.

 This can mean a number of things.
-Get rid of apps you no longer use, or notes on your phone that don’t need to be there.
+Get rid of apps you no longer use, or things you’ve downloaded that you don’t need.

 For example, I have a folder for Facebook and Messenger.
 I have a folder for Google apps and a few others.